 6. Vacation At The South Pole During The Listing Period

 The most frustrating experience for a buyer – and your broker – is to have a great offer on the table and no seller available to accept, counter or reject it.
 Penance: Plan vacations and business travel around selling activities – be available.
 When trips are a must, get up to speed with the broker’s remote document access and signing systems.
-Advise your broker ahead of time when you will have unavoidable “communication black-out periods” so that he can advise potential buyers of accurate offer response times.
+Advise your broker ahead of time when you will have unavoidable “communication black-out periods” so that he can advise potential buyers of accurate response times for questions and offers.

 7. Make Your Sale Contingent On You Finding Another Home